radius75/GUI64/README.md

 $9000 - $a000 : string list for drive 9

 # Coming in Version 1.1 (Work in Progress)
-* I am currently working on a file viewer within GUI64 which lets you look into files either in text mode or in hex mode.
+* A file viewer which lets you look into files either in text mode or in hex mode.
+* Support of device numbers other than #8 and #9.
 * SD2IEC support
 * A new menu item in the disk browser window for credits info
 * Rearrangement of the memory map.
 For example, graphics data (char sets and sprites) are now copied to the RAM under the kernal when GUI64 starts.
 There will be a free area in RAM dedicated to applications.